 Use stream profile - Select the stream profile to upload, send as e-mail or save to the local disk.
-For HTTP, FTP and Email only MJPEG stream profiles are available.
+When saving to the local disk, the video format (JPEG or H.264) must first be selected.

 Scheduled Event

 A Scheduled event can be activated at preset times, in a repeating pattern on selected weekdays.